Holbrook’s was the highest-selling Worcestershire sauce in the world, and remains the market leader in Australia.

 Ten million bottles of Holbrook’s Worcestershire sauce were sold in 1888.
 Advertising claimed that sales were high because, “it is the best and cheapest”.
-It sold for around half the price of the Lea & Perrins product.
+It sold for around half the price of the rival Lea & Perrins product.

 The Birmingham Vinegar Brewery had a capital of £150,000 by 1897.
 It was the second largest vinegar manufacturer in the world.

-Holbrooks established a factory in Sydney, Australia in 1920.
+Holbrooks established a factory in Sydney, Australia from 1920.
 Sited on three acres, it was the largest Worcestershire sauce factory in the British Empire.
 Hundreds of thousands of gallons of Worcestershire sauce were stored for maturation at any one time.
 Several hundred workers were permanently employed.
 The site included its own vinegar brewery and glass bottle factory.

 The Stourport vinegar brewery was reputed to be one of the most modern in the world, with some of the largest vats in Britain, in 1936.

 British sales grew in the post-war period.
-However the South African market suddenly closed in 1948, and two million bottles of Worcestershire sauce had to be redirected to the home market.
+However the South African market closed suddenly in 1948, and two million bottles of Worcestershire sauce had to be redirected to the home market.

-A cash-flow shortage forced Holbrooks to sell its loss-making UK business to British Vinegars (a joint venture between Crosse & Blackwell and Distillers) for £100,000 in 1954.
+The Birmingham factory was subject to compulsory purchase by the Birmingham Corporation in 1954, and the site was subject to redevelopment.
+A resulting cash-flow shortage forced Holbrooks to sell its loss-making British business to British Vinegars (a joint venture between Crosse & Blackwell and Distillers) for £171,000 in 1954.

 Reckitt & Colman extended and improved the Australian factory in 1957.